wustlese527/progress_status_2/README.md

    The "ESE527-Credit card approval.ipynb" is about the brief data analysis, feature engineering and modeling processes.

    Since we just started the modeling section, it will be changed often before the semester ends.
 Further changes may be: changes of models, hyperparameter tuning, cross-      validation, etc.

+******
+Can Song and Miaoting Feng both clicked the github link from "Tutorial for Github Setup.pdf" at Canvas on March 6.
+They then joined the Github organization of ESE527 SP2021 and failed to find ways out.
+So here our group will have the link based on the Github organization of WUSTL ESE527 SP2021.

+Thank you for your understanding!